tajpouria/aws-solutions-architect-hands-on/README.md

 - [✓] `mb` a Bucket, `ls` the Buckets, `cp` a file from local to a Bucket, `ls` the content of a Bucket, `cp` a file a Bucket to local, `rb` a Bucket.
 - [✓] Create a custom Policy for an attached to Role, that allows reading and writing to a specific folder on a S3 bucket.
 Test the Policy using Policy Simulator.
 - [✓] Fetch an EC2 instance meta-data from `http://169.254.169.254/latest/meta-data`.
+- [✓] Create an Organization with a root account called "master".
+Create another account with the name "child" and Invite it to join the organization.
+Create an Organization Unit (OU) called "Prod" within root OU and move the child account to it.
+Enable Service Control Policy (SCP), create a deny Athena access SCP and attach to Prod OU.
+- [✓] Use the AWS ResourceAccessManager service (RAM) to share a subnet from one account to another.

 Advanced S3 and Athena